-It should always be assumed that a certain degree of your team’s time is being put to these non-value features.
+It should always be assumed that a certain degree of your team’s time is being put into these non-value features.
 If one of your outcomes is to improve the performance of the app, then naturally your team will work on improvements your customers may never see (e.g., non-value features), so showcasing what exactly that work is within your roadmap isn’t important.

 Product Roadmapping Tools

 One of the easiest ways to create a product roadmap is to find a tool that helps you set it up.
-There are countless tools on the market; some product management tools like Jira and Aha offer preset templates.
+There are countless tools on the market; some product management tools like Jira and Aha offer preset product roadmap templates.

 To save you research time, here’s a list of the best product roadmap software and a quick overview of what they are best suited for.